 So this has been going on for almost 30 years and I’m not hyperbolic when I say I have tried every self-tanner under the sun.

 THANK GOODNESS, products have evolved along with my expectations.
 I’m not trying to look like a bronzed goddess.
 Instead, I’ve grown to appreciate my fair and freckled skin.

-It’s just that I look radioactive on the beach.
-The tanner helps to tone it down, even out my skin, hide my veins and cellulite and help me feel more confident in shorts and swimsuits.
+It’s just that when the sun is shining, I look radioactive, and a good tanner helps to tone it down, even out my skin, hide my veins and cellulite, and help me feel a little more confident in shorts, skirts, and swimsuits.